homekube/homekube/docs/helm-basics.md

   kubectl port-forward $POD_NAME 8080:80
 ```

-For well-maintained repos as the `stable` or `bitnami` repo that we installed earlier
+For well-maintained repos as the `stable` or `bitnami` that we installed earlier
 the usage instructions are usually properly maintained and accurate
 but is this case we need small modifications to make it work:
 ```bash